Who is it for?

 The module is used by some organisations as a prelude to face-to-face training and by others as a post- training assimilation tool.
 The purpose is to build an awareness of the dynamics of difference.
 Participants can explore, share and compare their own attitudes, values and beliefs around diversity, discrimination, bullying and harassment in a relaxed and informal manner.
 It can be individualised to your organisation’s colours and characters and logos etc.

 Here’s a sneak peak of what the module looks like.

 Why do we need to address this?

 One in five kiwis say they have been bullied at work.
 And more than a third (36%) have left their jobs as a result of it.
 Others report that they have suffered from depression and anxiety.
 Bullying and harassment can impact on performance and productivity and can damage your reputation and lead to costly legal action.

 Bullying and harassment can be overt such as rude gestures, offensive remarks, hostile glares, excluding people or giving them the silent treatment.
 It can also be covert like spreading malicious rumours, making unrealistic demands, assigning demeaning tasks, or denying someone opportunities for training or promotion.
-These days bullying and harassment can take also place through, email, texts, social media and messaging apps.
+These days bullying and harassment can also take place through emails, texts and social media.

 - to explore participants’ awareness of their attitudes, values and beliefs, increasing the appreciation of working with diverse individuals

 - to ensure understanding of issues regarding tangata whenua, other ethnicities, disability, gender – and other dimensions of diversity

 - to support consistent, safe and professional service with colleagues and customers